 Getting into Ketosis:

 The fastest way to get in Ketosis is to drop all of your carbs for 72 hrs and you’re there, within the 3 days your body will utilize all the glucose and once the levels are low enough, your brain will have no choice but to search for the alternate source of energy and that is stored body fat.
-This is completely natural, that’s the way how our body works, Ketosis also occurs in fasting, pregnancy, we’re even born in Ketosis (infancy) our brain is being developed properly because of that, BHB Salts (Ketones) can speed up the process.
+This is completely natural, that’s the way how our body works, Ketosis also occurs in fasting, pregnancy, we’re even born in Ketosis (infancy) our brain is being developed properly because of that.
 Once you’re in Ketosis there is the next step and that is Keto Adaptation and your goal.

 Cold Turkey or Gradual Carb Reduction: